 The criteria below sets out when development will require an AQA.
-The applicant is encouraged to engage with the Planning Authority at an early stage to understand whether there is the need for such an AQA and discuss likely content.
+The applicant is encouraged to engage with the Planning Authority at an early stage, including during preapplication discussions, to understand whether there is the need for such an AQA and discuss likely content.